-This piece is from our February 2017 issue.
-We included this amazing answer by Lee Knuttila, the lead roaster and green buyer at Cut Coffee.
+This piece is from our January 2019 issue.
+We included this amazing answer by Lee Knuttila, the Director of Coffee and Owner of Quietly Coffee!
 We loved it so much we had to post it online for all to see.

 Lee has his PhD from York University and takes a rather academic approach to coffee.
 We put him to the test with a very simple question and left his articulate words in-tact.
 The question?

 During my barista tenure, I frequently encountered the “tastes like peaches?
 But not really tho, right?” remark, so I was very happy to receive this question (which delightfully reads like a punchline set-up).

 Coffee frequently tastes like a fruit for a simple reason: it is a fruit!
 Despite our use of the term “bean” to refer to coffee, it is actually the seed of a fruit very similar to the cherry.